adiack/adiack.github.io/_posts/2022-05-24-Google Research announce Imagen.md

 ---
 layout: post
-title:  "DreamFusion: Text-to-3D using 2D Diffusion"
+title:  "Generative AI with Imagen"
 ---

 # Imagen - photorealism and language understanding by AI